Av-code80/Forward-to-the-Past-Shopping-Cart/README.md

-# Back to the Future
+# Back to the Future – An exercise project

 ## States

-- Note before starting: the solution must be done as if it were created for a client and must lay the right working foundations for your future team.
-It must be exemplary.

 - The Back to the Future production team would like to bring its saga up to date with an unstoppable marketing technique: